VikashChauhan51/DaprSample/README.md

   #Verify installation (run this in new terminal)
    dapr
   ```
-- For existing htlm, upgrade it
+- For existing dapr, upgrade it

   ```powershell
   #Execute on PowerShell in admin mode